 There is still time left in the day.
 This southern route into the Ashau passes by several firebase landmarks of the 101st Airborne.
 One that is right off the road is Firebase Bastogne.
 We hike up to the location of this firebase.
-I wish I had photos of how it looked during the war.
-These two views show it today.
+This photo shows how it looked during the war.
+These two views show it in 1996.
 This is one view and this is another of Firebase Bastogne.
 These photos were taken within the perimeter of the base looking out.
 We are told that this area was heavily wooded and if so, then I imagine that the foilage around the base was destroyed by Agent Orange as even today there is still little regrowth that would limit the fields of fire.
 We prowl around Bastogne for a little while and probe a few old bunkers overgrown with foilage.
 Then we continue on our way to Aluoi, happy that the Land Crusier fires up when we restart.

 We make our way to the same border guard outpost of my 1994 trip.
 We pick up a border guard escort.
 He is a young kid, proably nineteen or twenty and speaks no English.
 Our guides give him a quick briefing on what we want to accomplish.
 I again remind Steve and Mel that we have to realize that the Vietnamese may want to take the easiest route possible and just walk us out into the jungle nearby and say, "Here we are, Hamburger Hill, we go back hotel now".
 I have again brought along maps and a compass.
 We have also brought along a new marvel of technology--a GPS.
 We couldn't afford to buy the device so we have rented it from a company who thinks we are hiking in the High Sierras.
 We have already used it on our Route 9 trip but I'm still wary of how the Vietnamese will react to maps and compasses, let alone a GPS.
 I know they don't have a clue as to what a GPS is but we are in a sensitive border area.
 There is still unrest and mistrust between the Vietnamese and the Montagnard tribes.
 My brother is in charge of the GPS and we agree that we will just go ahead and use it and not make a big deal about it.